SysKitTeam/docs-point/reporting/audit-reports.md

 ### Report Actions

-The File and Page Activities report can be **exported as an XLSX file**. **Clicking the arrown symbol** next to Export provides two options: **Export all** and **Export without details**.
+The File and Page Activities report can be **exported as an XLSX file**. **Clicking the arrow symbol** next to Export provides two options: **Export all** and **Export without details**.
 Selecting Export without details means that the exported report **won't include the details section**.

 There is also the **option to schedule the report**.

-There are no additional actions available for this report.
+There are no additional actions available for this report. **A scheduled report includes the details section**.
+The Export without details action cannot be scheduled.